 CHANGE THE EYE COLOR IN PHOTOSHOP

 Eye color change in Photoshop is a very interesting technique to make the eyes color attractive and appear the photo natural looks.
 Eyes are the windows of the soul.
 They are very expressive.
 They can be fierce, fiercely beautiful.
 Most of us apply decorative elements to the eyes.
-It can be eyeshadow, eyelash extension, mascara or even contact lens.
+It can be eyeshadow, eyelash extension, mascara, or even contact lens.
 This article’s topic is about how to play with eye colors using photoshop.
 Follow the steps below and enjoy the magic of photoshop.